We’re committed to being an inclusive employer. Here are some of the areas we’re proud to celebrate and to see grow and develop.

 In October 2020 we became a Disability Confident Leader.
 This is a step up from Disability Confident Employer, which we had previously attained, and the highest level of accreditation.

-We're proud to be part of the Disability Confident Scheme that recognises our success in employing and retaining disabled people and those with health conditions.
+We're proud to be part of the Disability Confident Scheme that recognises our success in employing and retaining people with disabilities and long-term health conditions.

 Our commitment under the scheme is to build upon the support we provide for these candidates and employees.

-In December 2020, we were also awarded an IPE Award for our Commitment to Diversity.
+In December 2020, we were also awarded an Investment & Pensions Real Estate Award for our Commitment to Diversity.

 Sexual orientation and gender identity